tonymm81/web_page/README.md

 bug: when you come back to forecast view again, it starts loading but nothing happens. after refreshing a page it works fine.
 Perhaps i have to plan how to set boolean variables wich allows application to load api again. his is because props boolean stays false if user is selecting different page.(this fixed now)

+version 138
+Added information aboutme component.
+Link is not working and profile picture location must adjust to better place

 npm installs in this project: